top of page

 Atmosphere 4

 Its most striking display of might is the center field wall looming 485 feet from home plate.
-There are six small pine trees that serve as the batter’s eye with a flagpole as the centerpiece that is in play.
+Six small pine trees serve as the batter’s eye with a flagpole as the centerpiece that is in play.
 There is also a large incline in the outfield due to a large boulder underneath the field that was too expensive to level during the stadium’s construction.
 The steep slope in the outfield might be the largest incline in a ballpark, amateur or professional, in the country.

 The stadium has seen a few renovations this decade to improve the fan experience and access.
-The new entrance to the seating area was moved behind home plate and replaced the 17-stair climb to the top row of the stadium in 2011; the following year saw the concession stand expanded to the ground floor near the entrance from atop the main stands underneath the roof.
+The new entrance to the seating area was moved behind home plate and replaced the 17-stair climb to the top row of the stadium in 2011; the following year the concession stand expanded to the ground floor near the entrance from atop the main stands underneath the roof.

 Neighborhood 3